cosconatilab/PyRMD/README.md

 # Installation and Usage
 First, users should download and install [Anaconda](https://www.anaconda.com/products/individual).

-Once Anaconda has been installed, download the files from this repository and from the terminal (Linux, MacOs) or the Command Prompt (Windows) enter:
+Once Anaconda has been installed, download the files from this repository and from the terminal (Linux, MacOs) or the Command Prompt (Windows) and to install the `pyrmd` conda environment enter:
 ```bash
 create -f pyrmd_environment.yml
 ```